stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 of a master artist, despite what my inmost fears tell me.
 Great God!
 That whisperer in darkness with its morbid odour and vibrations!
-Sorcerer, emissary, changeling, outsider . . . that hideous repressed buzzing . . . and all the time in that fresh, shiny cylinder on the shelf . . . poor devil . . .  "prodigious surgical, biological, chemical, and mechanical skill ". . .
+Sorcerer, emissary, changeling, outsider . . . that hideous repressed buzzing . . . and all the time in that fresh, shiny cylinder on the shelf . . . poor devil . . .  _"prodigious surgical, biological, chemical, and mechanical skill"_. . .

 For the things in the chair, perfect to the last, subtle detail of microscopic resemblance--or identity--were the face and hands of Henry Wentworth Akeley.